-words are always read as strings given on the command line, and written on standard output.
+words are always read as strings given on the command line, and written to standard output.

-automata are read from a filename specified on the command line, and output on standard output.
+automata are read from a file whose filename specified on the command line, and output on standard output.
 VAUCANSON can read automata in two formats: FSMXML (the default), or the textual format of FSM.
-It can also write automata in these formats, or the 'dot' format, used for graphical output.
+It can also write automata in these formats, as well as in the 'dot' format that can be used for graphical output.

-- rational expression are by default read as strings given on the command line, and output as strings on standard output.
-Alternatively rational expression can be read from an FSMXML file whose filename is given on the command line, and output in FSMXML as well. - weight results (such as the result of the evaluation of a word on an automaton) are simply output as strings on the standard output - Boolean results (such as the result of asking whether an automaton is empty) are returned using the status code of the TAF-KIT instance, so that these commands can be used as conditions in shell scripts.
+rational expression are by default read as strings given on the command line, and output as strings on standard output.
+Alternatively rational expression can be read from an FSMXML file whose filename is given on the command line, and output in FSMXML as well.

+weight results (such as the result of the evaluation of a word on an automaton) are simply output as strings on the standard output.

+Boolean results (such as the result of asking whether an automaton is empty) are returned using the status code of the TAF-KIT instance, so that these commands can be used as conditions in shell scripts.